Centennial, Colorado: Geography

 Centennial is roughly divided in half by Interstate 25, with most of its business and entertainment centers lying west of the highway.
 The city's boundaries are highly irregular and evocative of a gerrymander, particularly the overwhelmingly residential eastern portions of the city, which appear with Foxfield, portions of Aurora, and unincorporated areas as a distorted checkerboard on the city's map.

 Centennial has many hills, gullies and ravines, and its open spaces are usually accompanied by recreational trails and parks, including Dry Creek Dam, DeKoevend Park, the High line Canal Trail, Willow Creek Trail, as well as Big Dry Creek and Little Dry Creek Trails.
 Centennial hosts most native wildlife and is a good reflection of Colorado's front range ecosystem.
 Centennial has seen a boost in coyote populations in recent years, leading to resident education on how to deter coyotes from eating family pets.

-Centennial is located at 39°35'47" North, 104°50'38" West (39.5963, −104.8439).

-At the 2020 United States Census, the city had a total area of 77.355 km2 including 0.379 km2 of water.
+At the 2020 United States census, the city had a total area of 77.355 km2 including 0.379 km2 of water.